sean-m-sullivan/ee_definition_config/README.md

 Test file for testing survey options

 ## Running this on a container
+This is NOT Recomended to do, it will run all containers in privledged mode. "user root inside of a container will have the same access as root on the host system"
 Building an EE will work if on a container, the following option needs to be changed in the Automation controller.
 /var/lib/awx/venv/awx/lib/python3.9/site-packages/awx/settings/defaults.py
 ```text